BLACK HOLES and the ORIGIN of the

 ASTRONOMY LECTURE: The astronomy lecture course (ERTH-101) is not required as a prerequisite, however is highly recommended for those genuinely interested in astronomy and/or for those planning to continue a formal course of study in astronomy.
 The ERTH-101 Astronomy course may be taken concurrently and/or at a future date, but is best taken as a pre-curser to this course to enhance your comprehension and understanding of the topics covered in this class.

-ASTRONOMY LAB: The astronomy lab course (ES-102) is not required, however is highly recommended.
+ASTRONOMY LAB: The astronomy lab course (ES-102) is not required, however is highly recommended (and can only be taken concurrently with, or after taking the ERTH-101 Astronomy lecture course).
 The one unit lab is held in the Planetarium and Observatory at the Santa Barbara Museum of Natural History (click here for directions).
 In lab you will learn by watching and doing.
 The planetarium allows us to show celestial motions as they are happening.
 The telescopes allow us to look at the sun, moon, planets, and many deep sky objects such as galaxies, planetary nebulas, supernova, and diffuse nebula.

 PIPELINE: All students are required to make use of SBCC's PIPELINE service for participation in classroom activities and assignments and so that the instructor (and other students in your class) may contact you.
-It is required that you check your PIPELINE account at least once per week.
+It is required that you check your PIPELINE email account a few times per week.
 To access PIPELINE, click the PIPELINE link on the www.sbcc.edu website.
-If you have difficulty accessing your PIPELINE account, meet with me after class so that I can help you.
 Always try to use your Pipeline account to email me so as to avoid spam filtering problems.
+I always check my Pipeline account first.
 If you do not receive a response from me within a few days, catch me before or after class or contact me by phone.
+If you autoforward your Pipeline email to your personal email account, be sure to check your spam filter and/or adjust your spam filter settings so as not to filter out my all class emails with important announcements and your class grades.

 ATTENDANCE: It is my experience that students who do not attend -- do not succeed.
 This is because the nature of the discipline is such that the lecture presentations, physical demonstrations, and laboratory experience (for those enrolled in ERTH-102) are all vital and integral components of a solid foundation in this discipline.
 I look forward to seeing all of you in class regularly.
 Roll will be taken and attendance quizzes may be given daily.